 Zipline Courses and Treetop Adventures for SoCal Kids

+Ziplining is about as socially distanced as an activity can get.
 If you're raising a kid who loves a good rush of adrenaline, maybe it's time for a family outing in the treetops.
 Ziplining is a thrilling, exciting, and safe activity that is great for adventurous kids—and their daring parents.
-We've pulled together several zipline locations below that make great day trips or weekend trips from LA.
+We've pulled together several zipline locations that make great day trips or weekend trips from LA; the following treetop tours are currently operating unless otherwise noted.

 Ziplines have minimum and maximum weights, so make sure everyone in your party fits within the limits.
 The best idea is purchasing or reserving tickets and tour times in advance, as some tour groups top out around 10 participants.